henkielp/Orbital-Contact-Analyzer/README.md

 ## The Development Story

 This application was developed in a unique collaboration between a human project manager and an AI coding partner (Gemini and GPT models).
 The AI authored the code, while the humans managed the project's scope, conducted reviews, and handled testing.
-You can read the full story of how it was built in this blog post: [An Educational Satellite Explorer—Built with AI](https://web.archive.org/web/20251031002101/https://paulhenkiel.com/2025/10/21/two-satellite-explorer-footprints-los/).
+You can read the full story of how it was built in this locally-archived post:  [An Educational Satellite Explorer—Built with AI](https://github.com/henkielp/Orbital-Contact-Analyzer/blob/main/docs/development-story.html).

 ## Acknowledgments